Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Introduction

-This paper is the first to consider indiscriminate data poisoning attacks on contrastive learning, demonstrating the feasibility of such attacks, their differences from indiscriminate poisoning of supervised learning, and potential defense methods.
-We first show that indiscriminate poisoning attacks on supervised learning do not work well in the face of contrastive learning.
-Indiscriminate poisoning attacks against supervised learning tend to generate poisoning perturbations that are clustered according to the original class labels~\cite{yu2021indiscriminate}.
-Such a design is unlikely to be effective against contrastive learning since its representation learning does not involve any class labels.
-In \Figref{fig:accuracy}, we show empirically that three popular contrastive learning algorithms, SimCLR~\cite{chen2020simple}, MoCo~\cite{he2020momentum, chen2020improved}, BYOL~\cite{grill2020bootstrap} are still able to learn highly discriminate features from a dataset poisoned using a state-of-the-art indiscriminate poisoning attack~(on supervised learning)~\cite{fowl2021adversarial}.
+This paper studies indiscriminate data poisoning attacks on CL.
+We observe that past works on indiscriminate poisoning attacks on supervised learning do not work in the face of contrastive learning.
+In \Figref{fig:accuracy}, we show empirically that three popular contrastive learning algorithms, SimCLR~\citep{chen2020simple}, MoCo~\citep{chen2020improved}, BYOL~\citep{grill2020bootstrap} are still able to learn highly discriminative features from a dataset poisoned using a state-of-the-art indiscriminate SL poisoning~\citep{fowl2021adversarial}.
 In contrast, the attack renders supervised learning completely ineffective.
-These results show that one cannot use past work on indiscriminate poisoning attacks~(against supervised learning), to counter unauthorized data use based on contrastive learning.

-In this paper, we systemically study indiscriminate poisoning attacks on contrastive learning.
-We first extend indiscriminate poisoning to contrastive learning, and show that our extensions are highly effective against common contrastive learning baselines, such as SimCLR, MoCo, and BYOL.
-We consider three types of indiscriminate poisoning of contrastive learning: (1) adversarial poisoning attack, where the added perturbations directly attack the CL loss (e.g., maximizes the InfoNCE loss~\cite{oord2018representation}); (2) sample-wise error-minimization attack, where the poisoning noise actually minimizes the CL loss; and (3) class-wise error-minimization attack, which are similar to the previous attack, with the constraint that all samples from the same class have the same perturbation.
-We also explore defense mechanisms against indiscriminate poisoning of CL models, and show that a new defense that uses matrix completion~\cite{yang2019me} as a data augmentation in contrastive learning is highly effective.
+This is because indiscriminate poisoning of SL generates poisoning perturbations that are clustered according to the class labels~\citep{yu2022availability}; but such a design is unlikely to be effective against unsupervised CL because its representation learning does not involve any class labels.